 Data Analysis

 The most accurate LULC was based on the available data by testing several classification methods.
 The 2012 Landsat imagery for the region was classified by using several supervised and unsupervised methods.
-The accuracy of the different methods was assessed using the ABES field surveys from that year and the classification method was refined to be as accurate as possible within the landsat 30 m resolution constraints.
+The accuracy of the different methods was assessed using the ABES field surveys from that year and the classification method was refined to be as accurate as possible within the Landsat 7?
+8?
+30 m resolution constraints.
 The reflectance values were then applied to previous years in order to create a time series of LULC.
-The accuracy of this method was also assessed; however, high resolution imagery from MARN was used instead , because ABES only conducted a 2012 survey.
+The accuracy of this method was also assessed; however, high resolution imagery from MARN was used, because ABES only conducted a 2012 survey.

 The forest inventory was then created based on the LULC classification and the ideal parameters identified by ABES.
 First, all classifications were identified as either forest or non-forest to create the simplest inventory and time series.
 The percent tree cover was then assessed in forested regions using a NDVI composite and checked against the existing field surveys.
 A final parameter for the forest inventory identified primary and secondary forest cover based on the time series data.
 All non-forested sites in the base year were classified and cross-referenced with the following year to assess where the forest had regrown, the result being a forest classification of primary or secondary and secondary forest age.

 The forecast model was chosen based on creating a method that would be easily replicable for MARN using their current software capabilities.
-The landsat image time series was uploaded to LandTrendr, software capable of forecasting forest cover change at the pixel to pixel level, for a model to be created.
+The Landsat image time series was uploaded to LandTrendr, software capable of forecasting forest cover change at the pixel to pixel level.

 IV.
 Results & Discussion